TIM Group: 2023–2024: the spin-off of NetCo

-2025–present : Poste Italiane and the sale of Sparkle
+2025: Poste Italiane and the sale of Sparkle

 On 13 January 2025, the Milan court rejected the appeal presented by Vivendi against the board of directors for the sale of TIM's network.
 On 15 January 2025, TIM's board of directors discussed the offer presented by the Ministry of Economy and Finance and Retelit for the sale of Sparkle.
 The proposed offer is approximately 700 million euros for full control of Sparkle.
 Furthermore, 20 January 2025 is also the deadline for TIM to negotiate with the Italian government an agreement on the refund of the 1998 license fee, an agreement worth hundreds of millions of euros.
 If both deals go through, there could be a further €1.8 billion cut in TIM's already reduced debt.
 On 15 January 2025, the stock closed the trading day with a +0.47% at a price of €0.258, confirming a bullish trend that takes it away from the minimum values reached last year.

 On 12 February 2025, Tim Group presents the 2024 financial statements with growing profits and approves the sale of Sparkle for 700 million which will be completed during the year.
 It also communicates the postponement of share dividends to 2026.